arty-name/locale-index-of/README.md

 ## Note on `ignorePunctuation: true`

-The default behavior of `Intl.Collator` is to consider the whitespace punctiation.
+The default behavior of `Intl.Collator` is to consider the whitespace punctuation.

 Since the length of the matched fragment can be different from the length of what you have looked for, this length is exposed on